 Your healthcare professionals may not have talked to you about the emotional aspects of your illness.
 And you're probably feeling many emotions.
 You may feel alone, scared or different from the person you were before you learned you had heart disease.
 And your emotions may be both negative and positive.

 Your emotions can affect your recovery and your risk of future cardiac events, so it's important to understand your feelings, recognize problems and get help if you need it.

-"This content was last reviewed on 09/22/2011."
+This content was last reviewed July 2015.